 Child and Dependent Care Credit is available to people who, in order to work or look for work, must pay child care for dependents under the age of 13.
-The credit is also available to those who pay for the care of a spouse or a dependent of any age who is incapable of self-care and who lives with you for more than half of the year.
-The credit is calculated based on your income and a percentage of expenses that you incur for the care of qualifying persons to enable you to go to work, look for work, or attend school.
+The credit is also available to those who pay for the care of a spouse or a dependent of any age who is physically or mentally incapable of self care.
+The credit is a percentage, based on your adjusted gross income, of the amount of work-related child and dependent care expenses you paid to a care provider.

-Earned Income Tax Credit is a refundable federal income tax credit for low-to-moderate income working individuals and families.
+Earned Income Tax Credit is a refundable federal income tax credit for low-income working individuals and families.
 To qualify, taxpayers must meet certain requirements and file a tax return, even if they did not earn enough money to be obligated to file a tax return.

-Child Tax Credit may help to reduce the federal income tax owed for each qualifying child under the age of 17.
-A qualifying child is one who is claimed as your dependent; was under the age of 17 at the end of the year; is your son, daughter, adopted child, grandchild, stepchild or eligible foster child, your sibling, step-sibling or their descendant and is a U.S. citizen, a U.S. national or a U.S. resident alien.
+Child Tax Credit may help to reduce the federal income tax owed by up to \$1,000 for each qualifying child under the age of 17.
+A qualifying child is one who is claimed as your dependent; was under the age of 17 at the end of the year; is your son, daughter, adopted child, grandchild, stepchild or eligible foster child, your sibling, stepsibling or their descendant and is a U.S. citizen, a U.S. national or a U.S. resident alien.
 The credit is limited if your modified adjusted gross income is above a certain amount.
 The amount at which the phase-out begins depends on your filing status.